kiln/flourish-sdk/README.md

   type: string
   choices: # An array of values to fill the dropdown
     – small_size # A choice can be a string
-    – # Or a choice can be an array of two elements…
-      – Absolutely enormous # … in which case the first string is the display name – large_size # … and the second string is the value passed to the template
+    – # Or a choice can be an array of two or three elements … – Absolutely enormous # … in which case the first string is the display name, – large_size # … the second string is the value passed to the template – massive.jpg # … the third is an image file name in your `static` directory
   choices_other: true # allows the user to input any value they like
 ```

+##### `text`
+Creates a multiline text input.

 #### data bindings
 The `template.yml` file may also include a `data` section.
 This section consists of an array of data ‘bindings’ that sets how the template should use and refer to the template’s editable data tables (which are initially populated by the CSV files in [`data/`](#data)).
 Each binding adds one or more columns of data to a `dataset` under a particular `key`.
 You can define as many datasets as you like.
 They are made available to the template as properties of [the `data` object](#data-1).
 Each one consists of an array containing an object for each row of the relevant data table, as shown in the example below.